 For instance, if you conduct a questionnaire to find out the native language of your customers, you may note “1” for English and “0” for others.

-However, these numbers have no meaning from a mathematical perspective; similarly, if you check the postcodes of your clients, the data is still qualitative because the postcode number does not have any mathematical meaning; it only shows the address of your customers.
+However, these numbers have no meaning from a mathematical perspective; similarly, if you check the ZIP codes of your clients, the data remains qualitative because the ZIP code numbers do not have any mathematical meaning; they only indicate your customers' addresses.

 Categorical data can be further split into nominal or ordinal data.